 “It seems everybody is expecting our people to go into battle, but the greatest tragedy imaginable occurs!”
 Mr. Flurry wrote.
 “Nobody goes to battle—even though the trumpet is blown!
 Will it be because of a computer terrorist?”
 (Trumpet, January 1995).

 “America is the greatest superpower this world has ever known,” he warned.
 “But we have a very vulnerable point in our military—our own Achilles’ heel.
 It is so dangerous that I am amazed it hasn’t received more publicity.”

 Every army is just as dependent on food, water, electricity and fuel as the average civilian.
-Disrupt them, and it cannot fight.
-On top of that, the U.S. military depends on a host of high-tech communications and weapons systems.
+Take away these supplies, and it cannot fight.
+On top of that, the U.S. military depends heavily on a high-tech communications and weapons systems.

 Cyberwarfare could soon play a devastating role in America’s future.
 The last few weeks have given us a glimpse of that.

-But God says He allows this for a wonderful and powerful reason.
-Amid all this destruction, God says repeatedly that His people “shall know that I am the Lord” (Ezekiel 5:13; 6:7, 10, 13, 14; 7:4, 9, 27).
-Our refusal to know and obey God has set us on a path to destruction.
+But God says He allows these curses for a wonderful and powerful reason.
+It is the same reason he has allowed the ancestors of the Americans, British, Jews and other nations to suffer attack and defeat.
+Amid all this destruction, God says repeatedly that His people “shall know that I am the Lord.”
+(See Ezekiel 5:13; 6:7, 10, 13, 14; 7:4, 9, 27.)
+We will realize that we are losing our blessings and suffering this destruction because we have refused to know and obey and be grateful toward God.
 Without God’s help, we will destroy ourselves.
 But before God can give us the solution to our problems, we must be willing to listen to Him.
-The coming devastation will finally bring man to this point.
+The coming devastation will finally bring all mankind to recognize this inescapable reality.